jalovatt/reaper-vs-code/README.md

-# EEL2-vs-code
+# Reaper tools for Visual Studio Code

+(I'll give this a better writeup at some point)

-EEL2 support for Visual Studio Code
+This project provides various tools and extensions for Visual Studio Code to assist in writing Reaper scripts.